umran/fsm/readme.md

 ### Machines
 #### New(): Generating a new machine
 A `Machine` is simply a collection of states and exists in a particular state at any given time.
 A machine can be in a `nil` state until it is initialized to an initial state.
-To create a new machine, one must call `New()` with 2 arguments:
+To create a new machine, one must call `New()` with 2 arguments and 1 optional argument:

 1. the first argument is a `string` that indicates which state the machine should occupy when it is first created.
 This value can be an empty `string`: `""`, in which case the machine would occupy a `nil` state when it is first created
 2. the second argument is a map from state names to `StateDefinitions` and defines all the possible states the machine can occupy over its lifetime
+3. the third argument is an optional function, internally called `reconcileUpdate`, that is called on updating the state of the machine.
+This is useful when the update in state needs to be reconciled with an underlying store or database.
+The signature of this function is as follows: `func(nextStateName string, args ...interface{}) error`.
+It receives the previous state name (a `string`) as the first argument, an arbitrary list of type `interface{}` as the second argument and returns an error

 The `New()` function returns a new machine and an error.
 The only cases where an error is returned are: